stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

 I have made some progress towards answering all 4 of my research questions, although my approach is fairly coarse and qualitative in all cases.
-I know that trees grow taller roughly linearly as they age, and that the further east you go trees shrink (although, as noted, it’s not clear if this has much to do with the distance from the shore).
+I know that trees grow taller roughly linearly as they age, and that the further east you go, the smaller trees tend to (although, as noted above, it’s not clear if this has much to do with the distance from the shore).
 For a more meaningful analysis of both of these questions, I really should be limiting myself to a specific species of tree, and perhaps in a specific area.

 For question 2, I see that even and odd sides of the road are very similar, although really I was hoping to get at east/west/north/south